strudelAndCoffee/thought-bubble-blowhole/README.md

 # Thought Bubble Blowhole

-This project demonstrates server-side API routes for a social media app using a NoSQL database.
+This project demonstrates functioning API routes for a social media app using a NoSQL database.

 You can view the full walkthrough video here: [demo]()